tocwex/slab/README.md

 # `%slab`

-A tool for forming and managing syndicates, the building blocks of the web3 economy.
+A [Syndicate] launchpad and management dashboard.

 ## Build/Develop